 The mosaics in the apse, and on the triumphal arch, were created during the reign of Pope Paschal I (r.
 817-24).

-At the bottom of the apse, steps lead down to the confessio, where we find the relics of St Praxedes and St Pudentiana, which were brought here from the catacombs in 822.
+Steps lead down to the confessio, where we find the relics of St Praxedes and St Pudentiana, which were brought here from the catacombs in 822.
 They were placed in an ancient sarcophagus, which is also said to contain the sponge, which St Praxedes is believed to have used to collect the blood of the martyrs, some of whose relics lie in the other three sarcophagi.
 One of the sarcophagi is decorated with a relief depicting Christ as the Good Shepherd and Jonah resting on the beach after his encounter with the whale.

 The tiny Chapel of St Zeno was built by Pope Paschal I as a mausoleum for his mother, Theodora.
 The plan of the chapel, which was known in the middle-ages as Il Orto del Paradiso (the Garden of Paradise), resembles that of a cubiculum, a small room found in the catacombs.